dualistic/dualistic.github.com/source/_posts/2011-10-26-soaping-with-ruby-and-php.markdown

 title: "SOAPing With Ruby and PHP"
 date: 2011-10-26 21:10
 comments: true
-categories: soap ruby php prototype
+categories: [soap, ruby, php, prototype]
 ---
 So, there are some folks on campus who would like to have their faculty's journals listed on their faculty pages.
 This is certainly doable with some web-scraping, but the Web of Science (Web of Knowledge, actually) has an API, and the folks I have talked to have secured access to said API.